 Berries are the best fruit cold climate gardeners can grow.
 Berries are the category of produce where we can shine.
-We grow many berries in our garden, but there are more varieties of berries for zone 3 garden that can be grown.
+Here we share the varieties of berries that we grow in our zone 3 garden.
+However, there are more varieties that can be grown.

 Why grow berries